temuller/piscola/docs/setup/conda_env.rst

 .. code::

-	conda create --name <env_name> --file requirements.txt
+	conda create --name <env_name>

-This will create the environment with the required dependencies for PISCOLA to work.
+By adding the ``--file requirements.txt`` flag you will create the environment with the required dependencies for PISCOLA to work (the ``requirements.txt`` file can be downloaded from the repository).

 **Note:** the versions of the packages installed with conda are not always the same as the ones installed with pip.